 In an ideal world, your product would be selected before the project even starts—not slugging it out on the library shelves.
 But in reality, many product specifications live and die by something as simple as the spine on a binder.
 It’s your job as a manufacturer to add one more product into their consideration set, rise above the competition, and achieve specification.
 You must disrupt the library.

 As many as 90% of companies create binders and sample kits using the same myopic strategy, and it shows—they all look the same.
-Want your architectural product to stand out from the crowd?
-Try these five easy strategies:
+Want your architectural product to get noticed?

 Your binder or sample kit should only give specifiers a taste.
 Just enough to motivate them to gather further information on your website or ask their rep for larger samples in specific colorways.